iterative/dvc.org/static/docs/get-started/example-versioning.md

 working with multiple versions of data sets and ML models using DVC commands.

 ![](/static/img/cats-and-dogs.png)

+We first train a classifier model using 1000 labeled images, then we double the number and run the training again.
+We capture both data sets and both results and show how to use `dvc checkout` along with `git checkout` to switch between different versions.

 The specific algorithm that is used to train and validate the classifier is not important.
 No prior knowledge is required about Keras.
 We reuse the